 Category: Daily Dispatch

-Talent runs in the family.
-I hope you’ll join me for “Tcherepnin Troika,” on “The Lost Chord,” now in syndication on KWAX, the radio station of the University of Oregon!
+I hope you’ll join me in liberating these overlooked composers from the Bastille of neglect on “French Connections,” on “The Lost Chord,” now in syndication on KWAX, the radio station of the University of Oregon!

 Clip and save the start times for all three of my recorded shows: